Chevrolet Silverado: 2017

 For the 2017 model year, Silverado and Sierra HD models were introduced with a new 6.6L Duramax turbo-diesel V8 (L5P) and received a new hood with air intake vents.
 All gasoline-powered pickups now have a capless fuel filler.
 The Sierra HD now included standard HID headlamps on all trim levels.
 New colors included Graphite Metallic and Pepperdust Metallic (Silverado) or Dark Slate Metallic and Pepperdust Metallic (Sierra).
-Jet Black/Medium Ash Gray interior trim is added for Silverado High Country.
-Low-speed mitigation braking is added to the Driver Alert Package for both Silverado and Sierra.
+Jet Black/Medium Ash Gray interior trim was added for Silverado High Country.
+Low-speed mitigation braking was added to the Driver Alert Package for both Silverado and Sierra.

 All Silverado and Sierra models received minor changes to their MyLink (Chevrolet) and IntelliLink (GMC) infotainment systems.
 The interior backlighting on GMC Sierras changed from red to blue-green (or teal).
 Silverado and Sierra Double and Crew Cabs also received several new safety features, including GM's Rear Seat Reminder and Teen Driver Mode.

 eAssist Mild Hybrid

 Starting in 2016, GM offered an eAssist mild hybrid version of the 5.3L V8 engine in the Silverado LT and Sierra SLT, but only in the state of California.
-The engine came with an 8-speed automatic transmission and had the same horsepower and torque as the standard version.
+The engine came with an eight-speed automatic transmission and had the same horsepower and torque as the standard version.
 For 2017, it was also available in Hawaii, Oregon, Texas, and Washington.
 For 2018, it became available nationwide and was also offered in the Silverado LTZ.
 All hybrid models were crew cabs.